pubnub/pubnub-angular/README.md

 * A [$pubnubChannel](https://github.com/pubnub/pubnub-angular#the-pubnubchannel-object) object that seamlessly binds a PubNub channel to a scope variable that gets updated with realtime data and allows you to interact with the channel through dedicated methods.

 * A  [$pubnubChannelGroup](https://github.com/pubnub/pubnub-angular#the-pubnubchannelgroup-object) object that provides an easy-to-use interface for channel groups.
-It stores the incoming messages in containers split by the channel and exposes an interface to directely fetch messages by channel.
+It stores the incoming messages in containers split by the channel and exposes an interface to directly fetch messages by channel.

 You can still use the native PubNub JavaScript SDK if you feel this will be more suitable for your situation.